Planning for pregnancy, for women with type 2 diabetes

 Before you fall pregnant

-If you are thinking about having a baby, here is a guide to what you need to do before you start trying for a baby.
+If you are thinking about having a baby, it’s important to plan and prepare for pregnancy before you start trying for a baby.

 Timing your pregnancy is important.
-Contraception enables you to plan your pregnancy around your personal circumstances, general health and diabetes management.
+Contraception helps you to plan your pregnancy around your personal circumstances, general health and diabetes management.

 No single method of contraception is perfect for everyone.
 Different methods suit different couples and there are many forms of contraception suitable for women with diabetes.

 Only stop using contraception when you are ready to start trying for a baby.
 It’s possible to become pregnant as soon as you stop contraception.

 Ask your GP, endocrinologist or obstetrician for help to choose the best contraception for you and your partner when planning your pregnancy.
 Seek advice on planning and preparing for pregnancy.

 Women with diabetes can have a healthy baby, but there are a number of extra risks associated with having diabetes during pregnancy.

 Having diabetes during pregnancy can increase the risk of health problems in your developing baby, including the risk of birth defects and early pregnancy loss (miscarriage).
 This risk is higher if your blood glucose levels before and during early pregnancy have not been within the target range.
 There is also an increased risk of complications for the mother during pregnancy, such as developing high blood pressure and pre-eclampsia, as well as having a large baby.